 Intensive English Language Program

 The Intensive English Language Program has been helping students learn English as a second language for over 20 years.
 The program is a member of state, national and international professional ESL associations and its teachers are enthusiastic, well experienced instructors in the ESL field.
 Each of these programs is designed to fit your needs, with textbooks and materials chosen carefully to help you to reach your individual goals.
-To find out more, visit the Link for the Intensive English Language Program.
+To find out more, visit the Intensive English Language Program.

-The Link for International Student Services has information of particular interest to UALR’s International students.
+UALR’s Office of International Student Services has information of particular interest to UALR’s International students.

 The Ottenheimer Library is a vital building for any UALR student.
 In addition to collections of books, journals, and magazines, the Library also allows students to access its resources from anywhere with an Internet connection.
-For more information about the Ottenheimer Library, please visit the Link for Ottenheimer Library.
+For more information about the Ottenheimer Library, please visit the Ottenheimer Library.

 Registering for Classes